mikewesthad/buoy-analyzer/BuoyCamSlicer/README.md

 # Buoy Cam Slicer

 A tool for visualizing the history of buoy cam images (see [mikewesthad/buoy-cam-scraper](https://github.com/mikewesthad/buoy-cam-scraper)).
-This takes a single vertical slice from every buoy cam image.
+This takes a single vertical slice from every buoy cam image that has been scraped - compressing months of oceanscapes into a single images.

 Sketches (click to see full size):